Store Bought Cookie Dough Hacks: Stuffed Cookies Three Ways and A Holiday Cash Giveaway

 - Make 18 small flat circles out of cookie dough.
 Top each stuffed cookie with the little cookie dough topper.
 Seal them together by pinching edges of seems.
 Bake for 10-12 minutes or until the edges of cookies are golden and center is lightly set.

-- Let cool before removing from wax paper.
+- Let cool before removing from parchment paper.

 Feel free to triple the stuffing of any one filling and make a whole batch of your favorite kind instead of a partial batch of 3.